ZhoulabCPH/HIPOS/README.md

 #### 4.DeepDHP
 The DeepDHP architecture featured two autoencoders:
-  1.A global autoencoder to extract overall tissue characteristics.
+* A global autoencoder to extract overall tissue characteristics.
-  2.A local autoencoder with an attention mechanism to focus on critical features.
+* A local autoencoder with an attention mechanism to focus on critical features.
 Global and local embeddings were concatenated and passed through a classifier for subtype prediction.
 ```
 python ./code/1_deeplearning_contrastive_cluster/Histomorphological_Feature.py